-Formal inspections are conducted by Health & Safety Officer with an inspection team made up of management, supervisors, and workers.
-Formal inspections will be carried out two (2) times a year at schools and three (3) times a year at all other work sites in Golden Hills School Division No. 75.
-All formal inspections will be documented on the applicable inspection form (Appendix D on eCompliance).
-Wood construction rooms, Foods Labs, CTS and Science Labs shall be inspected monthly by Principals Managers or their designate.
-Principals and or associate Principals and or associate principles are to participate in at least two formal inspections within their worksite each year.
+Formal inspections are conducted by health and safety officer with an inspection team made up of management, supervisors, and workers.
+Formal inspections will be carried out two (2) times a year at schools and three (3) times a year at all other work sites in the Division.
+All formal inspections will be documented on the applicable inspection form (See eCompliance/Inspections).
+Wood construction rooms, Foods Labs, CTS and Science Labs shall be inspected monthly by principals or their designate.
+Principals and/or associate principals are to participate in at least two formal inspections within their worksite each year.
 Senior custodial, maintenance and facilities staff is to participate in at least two formal inspections within their department each year.